 Cell phones have always been trackable by virtue of their essential communication with cell tower sites.
-Moreover, and by law, any phone sold in the U.S. must be capable of precise GPS-style geolocation to support 9-1-1 emergency response services.
+Moreover, and by law, any phone sold in the U.S. must be capable of precise GPS-style geolocation in order to support 9-1-1 emergency response services.
 Your phone broadcasts its location all the time with a precision better than ten meters.
 Phones are also pinging for Internet service by polling nearby routers for open IP connections and identifying themselves and the routers.
 You can forget about turning off all this profligate pinging and polling.
-Anytime your phone can communicate by voice, text or data, you are and collecting geolocation generating data.
+Anytime your phone is capable of communicating by voice, text or data, you are generating and collecting geolocation data.
 Anytime.
 Every time.
 And when you interrupt that capability that, too, leaves a telling record.